-Introduction to multi-camera production for basic Television programs (i.e. Talk Shows and Demonstration programs).

-ICTP 111 Television Production Studio I

-Application and practice in TV production for the construction of "the shot" and the elements thereof.

-ICTP 112 Television Production Studio II

-Application and practice in TV production for the construction of a brief narrative employing shots and sequences.

-ICTP 201 Television Scriptwriting

-Prerequisites: ICEM 112

-Introduction to TV scriptwriting: from conception to final script; study of script structure and practice writing various short program formats such as demonstration, news, feature, and variety shows.

-ICTP 202 Television Directing and Production Procedures

-Application and practice in TV production procedures for in-studio and on-location shooting with an emphasis on directing.

-ICTP 203 Television Genre Studies

-Genre studies in film and television, theoretical and historical contexts, specific case studies, ranging from melodrama and horror to westerns and science fiction.

-ICTP 204 Television Pre-Production

-Stages in pre-production: research, development of a viable concept for a production proposal, production planning, production management, and production assignments.

-ICTP 211 Television Production Studio III

-Application and practice in TV production for on-location shooting with an emphasis on directing.

-ICTP 212 Television Production Studio IV

-Application and practice in TV production for in-studio shooting with an emphasis on directing.

-ICTP 301 Television Drama

-Artistic and technical approaches to TV drama, including blocking and acting for multi-camera shooting, camera angles and movements, shot planning, outside rehearsal, master cut and insert shooting, and continuity.

-ICTP 302 Television Post-Production

-Introduction to the artistic and technical principles of video and audio editing: the manipulation of images using non-linear editing; the addition of sound to complement the images; special effects.

-ICTP 303 Television Marketing, Sales, and Business Development

-Introduction to TV program marketing and sales: applying marketing concepts to a TV program; budgeting considerations; identifying and understanding target markets; sales and presentation tools and techniques.

-ICTP 304 Television Production Design
+Introduction to basic principles of TV production: use of a single camera, lighting, sound, electronic news gathering, postproduction equipment, and broadcasting system.

+Prerequisites: - () Introduction to multi-camera production for basic Television programs (i.e. Talk Shows and Demonstration prog rams).
+ICTP 111 Television Production Studio I 4 (0-8-4) Prerequisites: - Application and practice in TV production for the construction of "the shot" and the elements thereof.
+ICTP 112 Television Production Studio II 4 (0-8-4) Prerequisites: - Application and practice in TV production for the construction of a brief narrative employing shots and sequence ces.
+ICTP 201 Television Scriptwriting 4 (4-0-8) Prerequisites: ICEM 112 Introduction to TV scriptwriting: from conception to final script; study of script structure and practice writing var program formats such as demonstration, news, feature, and variety shows. rious short ICTP 202 Television Directing and Production Procedures 4 (0-8-4) Prerequisites: ICTP 102 Application and practice in TV production procedures for in-studio and on-location shooting with an emphasis or n directing.
+ICTP 203 Television Genre Studies Prerequisites: - 4 (4-0-8) Genre studies in film and television, theoretical and historical contexts, specific case studies, ranging from meloc horror to westerns and science fiction. drama and ICTP 204 Television Pre-Production Prerequisites: - 4 (4-0-8) Stages in pre-production: research, development of a viable concept for a production proposal, production production management, and production assignments. planning, ICTP 211 Television Production Studio III Prerequisites: - 4 (0-8-4) Application and practice in TV production for on-location shooting with an emphasis on directing.
+ICTP 212 Television Production Studio IV 4 (0-8-4) Prerequisites: - Application and practice in TV production for in-studio shooting with an emphasis on directing.
+ICTP 301 Television Drama 4 (4-0-8) Prerequisites: - Artistic and technical approaches to TV drama, including blocking and acting for multi-camera shooting, came and movements, shot planning, outside rehearsal, master cut and insert shooting, and continuity. era angles ICTP 302 Television Post-Production Prerequisites: ICTP 102 4 (0-8-4) Introduction to the artistic and technical principles of video and audio editing: the manipulation of images using editing; the addition of sound to complement the images; special effects. non-linear ICTP 303 Television Marketing, Sales, and Business Development Prerequisites: - 4 (4-0-8) Introduction to TV program marketing and sales: applying marketing concepts to a TV program; budgeting consi identifying and understanding target markets; sales and presentation tools and techniques. iderations; ICTP 304 Television Production Design 4 (0-8-4) Prerequisites: - Introduction to creating and developing a cohesive and coherent TV production, including overall style and cons sistency as